dh435/CSC203Projectsharing/README.md

-# CSC203Projectsharing
+# CSC203Projectsharing - David H.
-Share your projects and have fun playing other peoples I would suggest putting your name on the project so people can tell each one apart
+Share your projects and have fun playing other peoples